Sally Clark: Conviction for murder

-Home Office pathologist Dr Alan Williams withheld the results of bacteriology tests on Clark's second baby which showed the presence of the bacterium Staphylococcus aureus in multiple sites including his cerebro-spinal fluid.
+Home Office pathologist Alan Williams withheld the results of bacteriology tests on Clark's second baby which showed the presence of the bacterium Staphylococcus aureus in multiple sites including his cerebro-spinal fluid.
 During the trial the jury asked specifically if there were any 'blood' test results for this child.
 Williams returned to the witness box to deal with their query.
 He was specifically asked about an entry in the notes referring to 'C&S' results.
 These referred to samples taken for culture and sensitivity (bacteriology) tests.
 In his responses, he failed to reveal the existence of these withheld test results.

 Clark was convicted by a 10–2 majority verdict on 9 November 1999, and given the mandatory sentence of life imprisonment.
 She was widely reviled in the press as the murderer of her children.
 Despite recognition of the flaws in Meadow's statistical evidence, the convictions were upheld at appeal in October 2000.
 She was imprisoned at Styal women's prison, near her home in Wilmslow, and then Bullwood Hall women's prison in Hockley in Essex.
 The nature of her conviction as a child-killer, and her background as a solicitor and daughter of a police officer, made her a target for other prisoners.
 Her husband left his partnership at a Manchester law firm to work as a legal assistant nearer the prison, selling the family house to meet the legal bills from the trial and first appeal.